MrArtyD/ToDoSome/README.md

 # ToDoSome
-This is my version of simple ToDo application.
+This is my version of simple ToDo application where I implemented MVVM arhitecture using ROOM.